jamieobeirne/jamieobeirne/README.md

 I am looking for a JUNIOR FRONT-END position where my team can win champions and move mountains on a daily basis.
 My biggest skills are persistence, problem solving and passion.

-For an example of "pixel perfect" development skills, please view my Wikipedia clone: https://jamieobeirne.github.io/Wiki-Stunt-Double/
+For an example of my "pixel perfect" development skills, please view my Wikipedia clone: https://jamieobeirne.github.io/Wiki-Stunt-Double/

 Also, here is my portfolio project page: